VineetBisht/StockTheStock/README.md

 All these are required to run the program successfully.

-* libraries
+* Libraries
-make sure that all the libraries that are in the resources/library folder have been included in you project structure
+make sure that all the libraries that are in the src/resources/library folder have been included in you project structure

 ### Installation